Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Data Analysis

-where N$_d (t)$ and N$_p (T)$ are the number of daughter nuclei produced at time `t' and number of precursor nuclei produced at time irradiation stopped, C$_{t=0}$ is the cumulative (precursor + daughter) number of nuclei at the end of irradiation.
-N$_d (t)$ is used to evaluate $\sigma_{ind}^{d}$ for $^{126}$Cs as given in ref. \cite{singh2008influence}.
+where $\sigma_{eff}$ is the effective cross-section that we got from the decay curve of $^{126}$Cs residue, giving the half-life of precursor nuclei according to $N_d(t)$.

 Further, $^{125}$Cs is expected to be populated via p4n channel and/or via decay of its higher charge isobar in a reaction type, $^{12}$C($^{118}$Sn,5n)$^{125}$Ba, where $^{125}$Ba decays into $^{125}$Cs via $\beta^+$/EC (100$\%)$ \cite{Katakura} emission as indicated in Fig.\ref{fig:decayresiduespicture}.
-In this case, the half-life of $^{125}$Cs (46.7 min) is longer as compared to its precursor $^{125}$Ba (3.3 min).
+In this case, the half-life of $^{125}$Cs (46.7 min) is longer than that of its precursor $^{125}$Ba (3.3 min).
 The independent production cross-section of $^{125}$Cs residue may be calculated as,

 As the cross-section of $^{125}$Ba has not been measured in this work, the cross-section of $^{125}$Ba is taken from PACE4 (using K=11) to reduce precursor contribution from the cumulative yield of $^{125}$Cs.
 The experimentally measured and systematically deduced independent cross-sections of $^{126,125}$Cs residues at different energies are compared with PACE4 calculations in Fig.\ref{fig:matrixgraphpxn}(d) and (f).
-As can be seen from these figures, the value of independent cross-sections of $^{126,125}$Cs residues at all energies are in good agreement with PACE4 calculations within the experimental uncertainties, indicating the population of these residues via CF of $^{12}$C with $^{118}$Sn.
+As can be seen from these figures, the values of independent cross-sections of $^{126,125}$Cs residues at all energies are in good agreement with PACE4 calculations within the experimental uncertainties, indicating the population of these residues via CF of $^{12}$C with $^{118}$Sn.